Visit the Bedtime Book for Dogs site!

 “Lifestyle authority”The New York Times

-“Modern Day Erma Bombeck”NPR’S Roundtable
+“Modern Day Erma Bombeck”NPR

 “Garage Sale Guru”USA Today

 Bruce grew up in a small South Carolina town where he gained an appreciation for interesting stories, fascinating characters, and happy living.
 He graduated Phi Beta Kappa and Outstanding Senior from the University of South Carolina.
-He moved to New York City as a model—you may remember him from Clearasil ads or the cover of When a Child Kills, but was saved from all that when he was named a Freedom Forum Scholar and received a full scholarship to New York University, where he earned a master’s in journalism.
+He moved to New York City as a model—you may remember him from Clearasil ads or the cover of When a Child Kills, but was saved from all that glamour when he was named a Freedom Forum Scholar and received a full scholarship to New York University, where he earned a master’s in journalism.

 In addition to his books and TV work, he has owned and designed two award-winning restaurants: The Rosendale Cement Company and The Alamo, and has done his design magic on several homes around the country, including “Edgewater Farm,” his 1950s bungalow colony in the Catskills.
 He has received numerous awards including the Audie Award for best business book, a Christopher Award for humanitarian journalism, and The Academy of Television Arts & Sciences named his master’s thesis “Best News/Public Affairs Program” in the country.